-The first temple, which according to his will, was founded by Saint John Xenos in the late 10th century is nit surviving (apart from one cistern).
-The temple is Venetian and was firstly dedicated to the Virgin Mary (Panagia).
+The church of Saint George at position Falandra (or Flandra) is located near Phaestos and was the central temple of a small monastery.
+Next to the church are preserved tombs of the Venetian Era (with an inscription from 1581).
+The first temple, which according to his will, was founded by the local saint Ioannis Xenos in the late 10th century is not surviving (apart from one cistern).
+The temple is Venetian and,according to Cornelius was firstly dedicated to the Virgin Mary (Panagia).

-The monastery, which was fortified operated during the Ottoman Era, as indicated in manuscripts, as a dependency of Arkadi Monastery.
-In 1742 the Byzantine cistern was renovated and repaired (this one built by John Xenos).
+Manuscripts indicate that the monastery, which was fortified, operated during the Ottoman Era as a dependency of Arkadi Monastery.
+In 1742 the Byzantine cistern was renovated and repaired (this one built by Ioannis Xenos).
 In the revolution of 1821 it was leveled and at the beginning of the century it preserved its fortified enclosure, the monk cells on the south and west ends, the south aisle of the church and the defensive tower in the west part of the north aisle (still standing).